Jeremy Pena Player Props: Astros vs. Rays

-The Houston Astros, including Jeremy Pena (.184 batting average in his past 10 games), battle starter Taj Bradley and the Tampa Bay Rays at Minute Maid Park, Saturday at 7:15 PM ET.
+The Houston Astros, including Jeremy Pena (.275 slugging percentage in past 10 games, including zero home run), take on starter Zack Littell and the Tampa Bay Rays at Minute Maid Park, Sunday at 2:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Rays.
+He collected four RBI (going 2-for-6 with a double) in his last game against the Rays.

 Jeremy Pena Game Info & Props vs. the Rays